What is National HIV Behavioral Surveillance (NHBS)?

 - HIV Infection, Risk, Prevention, and Testing Behaviors Among Heterosexuals at Increased Risk of HIV Infection: National HIV Behavioral Surveillance in Norfolk-Newport News-Virginia Beach Metropolitan Statistical Area, 2016

-- *NEW (as of November 2019)* 2018 Norfolk MSA NHBS PWID Fact Sheet: Interview Data Summary
+- 2018 Norfolk MSA NHBS PWID Fact Sheet: Interview Data Summary

 - 2017 Norfolk MSA NHBS MSM Fact Sheet: Interview Data Summary